simracingtools/ir2mqtt/README.md

 Arduino-/Teensy-based buttonbox to reflect pit flags (tyre change, re-fuel etc.) and refueling amount.

+In addition the astronomical twilight times and sun elevation angles are calculated by using the geographical track locations from the irsdk information.

 My first appliance is to control room lighting to correspond to the simulations TimeOfDay so it switches off during the night and is dimmed during sunrise/sunset.